piotrcurious/esp8266_solar_battery_monitor/README.md

 # esp8266_solar_battery_monitor
+System to monitor solar battery using broadcast packets .

+Contains many subprojects.

-System to monitor solar battery using broadcast packets Written by hand by me , perhaps it's why there are so many bugs :D Also added loads of code written by copilot, esp. in the junkbox folders so it's easier to jumpstart with gauges, ammeters, whatever needed.
+Also added loads of code written by copilot, chatGPT, Claude, Gemini, blackbox,etc. esp. in the junkbox folders so it's easier to jumpstart with gauges, ammeters, whatever needed.

 edit: i decided to throw changed versions and fixes into separate dirs, so pay attention to check which files are most recent to get most bug free experience.
 I use more and more AI to help me code it up, learning it progress, but I am not good coder and i have little time for it so it's slow and quirky process.